-This project is intended to retain existing Casual Employees, to provide flexible options for Employees as they transition through life stages, and to enhance recruitment opportunities.
+This option is intended to retain existing casual employees, to provide flexible options for employees as they transition through life stages, and to enhance recruitment opportunities.

 A BECE is guaranteed a specified FTE (of no less than 0.4 FTE) but with no specific hours per shifts or shifts per shift cycle.
-The actual work schedule will be determined by the Employer based on the availability of the BECE.
+The actual work schedule will be determined by the employer based on the availability of the BECE.
 The BECE will be obligated to work the specified FTE, and in exchange, will be eligible for sick leave, benefits and pension plans.

-B. Administration of the Projects
+B. Administration of the Options

-- 1. Prior to implementing any of the projects, the Employer and the Local will need to have discussions and finalize a number of administrative matters.
-A thorough review of the Letter of Understanding re: Retention & Recruitment initiatives will need to take place.

-- 2. Details of the projects need to be documented in a written plan signed by both the Union Local and the Employer.
+- 1. Prior to implementing any of the options, the employer and the Local will need to have discussions and finalize a number of administrative matters.
+A thorough review of the Letter of Understanding re: Retention & Recruitment initiatives will need to take place. - 2.
+Details of the options need to be documented in a written plan signed by both the Union Local and the employer.
 The document needs to be forwarded to the Joint Committee for information.
-At a minimum, the following items must be agreed to by the Employer and the Local:

-- the agreed upon start date;

-- ▶ length of the Pilot Project(s);

-- ▶ additional details of the Pilot Project(s);

-- >> timeframes for evaluation; and

-- >> data to be used in the evaluation.
+At a minimum, the employer and the Local will agree upon the start date and specified FTE.
+There may be additional details the parties wish to capture in the written plan.

-C. Basis for Pilot Project Success
+C. Basis for Success

-In order to succeed, all of these Pilot Projects will require open communication between the Union Local(s) and the Employer and mutual respect and consideration regarding the needs and goals of the other party.
-The nature of the collective bargaining process made it impossible to address all of the possible scenarios and administrative issues in the Collective Agreement language.
-While the Joint Committee has attempted to address some of the questions that have been raised in the attached Question and Answer document, it will be necessary for the parties to work out many of the details regarding implementation and administration of these Pilot Projects at the local level.
+In order to succeed, all of these options will require open communication between the Union Local(s) and the employer and mutual respect and consideration regarding the needs and goals of the other party.
+While the Joint Committee has attempted to address some of the questions that have been raised in the attached Question and Answer document, it may still be necessary for the parties to work out many of the details regarding implementation and administration of these options at the local level.